missystar/Went/Similar-Projects.md

 * [DFRC's IMSI Catcher Detector](http://www.dfrc.ch/solutions/imsi-catcher-detector/)

 >[...]through its online password-protected platform, it delivers to the end user, over a secure connection, the actual situation of the active stations around the target location[...]

->1-year Service: from € 18000, Stand Alone System: € 49000
+1-year Service: € 18000+, Stand Alone System: € 49000+

 Pretty expensive USRP connected to a mini computer, if you ask me.